-I am a postdoctoral researcher at the University of Malta, aiming to build up a research team focused on three research themes:
+I am a Lecturer at the University of Malta, aiming to build up a research team focused on three research themes:

 Establishing a clear, consistent description of the white matter anatomy of the human brain.

 Investigating the historical insights on white matter anatomy.

 Using novel computational approaches to explore the human connectome.

 I graduated from medical school in 2010 and had two years experience as a practicing medical doctor.
 I proceeded to complete an MSc in Cognitive Neuroscience from University College London (distinction) under the supervision of Prof. Joseph Devlin.
 During the MSc I investigated the structural connectivity of the inferior frontal gyrus to the inferior parietal lobule and the anterior temporal lobe, areas that have been implicated in phonological and semantic processing of language.

 I completed a PhD at The University of Manchester under the supervision of Dr. Lauren Cloutman, Prof. Matt Lambon Ralph and Prof. Geoff Parker.
 My project involved developing mathematical and neuroimaging approaches to understand the connective anatomy of the brain’s temporal lobe.
 My postdoctoral work has been at Forschungszentrum Jülich under the supervision of Prof Svenja Caspers and at the University of Malta under the supervision of Prof Richard Muscat and Dr Chris Zammit.